Residents' Rights Overview

 The Resident’s Voice is an opportunity for residents from facilities across the country to share their ideas about this year’s Residents’ Rights Month theme with other residents, ombudsmen, families, community members and nursing home staff.

-Residents are encouraged to think about and respond to questions that will be provided soon.
+Residents are encouraged to think about and respond to the following questions:

 Residents can respond to the questions in writing (poems, stories), through art of any kind or with video’s/recordings.
-We will use one or two of the entries for the Residents’ Rights Month packet and community outreach kit.
+We will post some of the entries on our website.
 We encourage facilities/families to frame resident entries and hang them in residents’ rooms or other areas of the facility.

 Residents' Rights Week Resources